 Accounts receivable are stated at the amount management expects to collect from outstanding balances.
 The Company generally does not require collateral to support customer receivables.
-The Company provides an allowance for doubtful accounts based upon a review of the outstanding accounts receivable, historical collection information and existing economic conditions.
-The Company determines if receivables are past due based on days outstanding, and amounts are written off when determined to be uncollectible by management.
-As of October 31, 2023 and January 31, 2023, the reserve for uncollectible accounts was approximately \$93 thousand and \$233 thousand, respectively.
-During the three and nine months ended October 31, 2023 the Company wrote off approximately \$0 and \$140 thousand of uncollectible accounts respectively.
+The Company provides Estimated product returns are immaterial.
+Management assesses the collectability of outstanding customer invoices and maintains an allowance for doubtful accounts based upon a review resulting from the expected non-collection of the outstanding accounts receivable, customer receivables.
+In estimating this reserve, management considers factors such as historical collection information experience, customer creditworthiness, specific customer risk, and existing current and expected general economic conditions.
+The Company determines if receivables are past due based on days outstanding, and amounts Customer balances are written off when determined to be uncollectible by management.
+As of October 31, 2023 and January 31, 2023, the after all collection efforts are exhausted.
+The reserve for uncollectible accounts was approximately \$93 thousand and \$233 thousand, respectively, as of April 30, 2024 and January 31, 2024.
+During the three and nine months ended October 31, 2023 April 30, 2024 and April 30, 2023 the Company wrote did not write off approximately \$0 and \$140 thousand of uncollectible any accounts respectively deemed uncollectible.